Yūdai Ōno

-Yūdai Ōno (大野 雄大, born September 26, 1988 in Kyoto, Japan) is a Japanese professional baseball pitcher for the Chunichi Dragons of the Nippon Professional Baseball (NPB).
+Yūdai Ōno (大野 雄大, born September 26, 1988, in Kyoto, Japan) is a Japanese professional baseball pitcher for the Chunichi Dragons of the Nippon Professional Baseball (NPB).

 Early career

 As a junior, Ōno played for Kyoto Gaidai Nishi High School where he was part of the school team that faced a young Masahiro Tanaka in the 2005 Summer Koshien.
-Upon watching the current New York Yankees pitcher play, Ono was inspired and remarked "so this is the kind of guy that goes pro."
+Upon watching the former New York Yankees pitcher play, Ono was inspired and remarked "so this is the kind of guy that goes pro."

-He made his Koshien debut in the Spring Senbatsu tournament where his team lost 4-1 against Tokai University Sagami Senior High in the first round where Ōno took 3 strikeouts for one earned run in 3 2/3 innings.
+He made his Koshien debut in the Spring Senbatsu tournament where his team lost 4–1 against Tokai University Sagami Senior High in the first round where Ōno took 3 strikeouts for one earned run in 3 2/3 innings.

 Ōno played for the Bukkyo University team where in his 3rd year he was touted along with Yuki Saito, Tatsuya Oishi and Hirokazu Sawamura as the "University Big 4."

 In the 2010 NPB draft, he was the first round pick for the Chunichi Dragons despite being injured in the lead-up.

 Professional career

 2011-2013

 In 2011, Ōno spent the beginning of his Chunichi career rehabbing his left arm during Spring training.
 From March 2011, he began proper training and made his playing debut in a pro-am match where he conceded a grand-slam homerun.
 Despite the set-back, he was put to work on the farm to be trained as a starting pitcher.
 On October 14, he would make his first team debut against the Yomiuri Giants as a starter.
 It would however be an innocuous debut as Ōno gave up 6 earned runs in 4 innings against 22 batters.

 On July 11, 2012, Ono made his second start, this time against the Hanshin Tigers at Koshien Stadium where he would get his first victory after pitching 5 1/3 innings, conceding one earned run and 7 hits.
 He would break into the starting rotation and finish his first real season as a pro with 4 wins and 3 losses in 8 games started with an ERA of 2.62.

-In 2013, he solidified himself as a starter with the Dragons and would post enough innings to be considered for ERA champion honors. Ōno would end the season with a 10-10 record having thrown 146 innings in 25 starts with an ERA of 3.81.
+In 2013, he solidified himself as a starter with the Dragons and would post enough innings to be considered for ERA champion honors. Ōno would end the season with a 10–10 record having thrown 146 innings in 25 starts with an ERA of 3.81.